Feyerabend/vm/vm5/README.md

 ### examples of usage

-In a virtual machine (VM) context, the provided garbage collection implementation can be adapted to manage various types of objects.
+In a VM context, the provided garbage collection implementation can be adapted to manage various types of objects.

 a.) *Objects in a programming language*
    - *Data structures*: The `Object` structure could represent objects